sage-code/maj/basic.md

 **interrogative**

-* che loc te  anda?   = where are you going?
+* ce loc te  anda?   = where are you going?
-* che ipe te  pala?   = when are you plaing?
+* ce ipe te  pala?   = when are you plaing?
-* che loc mes anda?   = where are we going?
+* ce loc mes anda?   = where are we going?
-* che ipe mes pala?   = when are we plaing?
+* ce ipe mes pala?   = when are we plaing?

 **expressions**

 * de dou po dou!      = from where to where!
 * de zeu po heu!      = from there to here!
-* de loc che te pica! = from where you like!
+* de loc ce te pica!  = from where you like!